Ivasan7/shortener/Readme.md

 2. Application level itegration/regressions tests
 3. Remove code duplication in some places
 4. Remove the necessity of storing the short URL-s
-  * Long URL's can be found buy decoding the URI after `fake.it/<URI>` , which provides ID of the original URL to be fetched This increases performance and consumes less resources.
+  * Long URL's can be found buy decoding the URI after `fake.it/<URI>` , which provides ID of the original URL to be fetched.
+  This increases performance and consumes less resources.
 5. Cross compilation does not work correctly
   * for mac do `env GOOS="darwin" go build -o <name> main.go`, however the application is producing errors, likely incompatibility with the SQLlite3 driver.